harper-rhett/harp-engine/README.md

 # HarpEngine
 Harp Engine is a (currently) 2D C# game development framework built on the [Raylib Graphics Library](https://www.raylib.com/).
-It is outfitted with boilerplate code most scalable Raylib projects need to make prototyping simple and scope-creep manageable.
+It is outfitted with tools designed to make prototyping simple, projects scalable, and scope-creep manageable.

 # Features
 - Scene management system (with entities, update loops, and layers)